dakindre/Multi-Label-Image-Ontology/README.md

 ## Introduction

 ### #IKnowNothing
 Given a set of unlabeled images, I set out to create an ontology based on the classification hierarchy from learned image labels.
-I wanted to make this as visual as possible to represent the interrelationships of all the nodes.
-Using AWS Rekognition, Anaconda, and Neo4j Desktop I was able to create a visual and queryable representation structure of this data set.
+I wanted to make this as visual as possible in order to effectively portray the interrelationships of the image nodes.
+Using AWS Rekognition, Anaconda, and Neo4j Desktop I was able to create a visual and queryable representation structure of the resonance data set.

 ## Table of Contents